 All told, the industry chalked up a staggering $5 billion in sales, but with demand only increasing, and with China’s doors now open for business, do Mexico’s tequila producers have a plan to ensure a self-sustaining future for the plants and industry?

 Sustainability is a must for agave, as unlike the three to six months needed to grow the rye, wheat or barley used to create vodka, beer and whiskey, agave piñas don’t accumulate enough of the sugars needed to create a flavorful, full-bodied tequila until they are almost 10 years old.

 To keep up with global demand and to make both the growing and harvesting of agave as easy as possible, the plants are now grown in huge monoculture plantations using chemically-intensive processes.
-And while photos showing unending rows of agave play well on social media, if the crop is not organically-grown, it’s likely to contain residues from the pesticides and fertilizers that are used on it during its long maturation period.
+And while photos showing unending rows of agave play well on social media, if the crop is not organically-grown, it’s likely to contain residues from the pesticides and fertilizers that are used on it.

 As well, because the Mexican government’s Denomination of Origin rules require tequila to be made with just one species of agave, namely the Blue Weber Agave, many tequileros (tequila makers) have chosen to propagate their crop via cloning instead of by sprouting it from seed.
 Cloning, unfortunately, decreases the genetic diversity of the plants, which could prove disastrous should disease strike.